 – A couple of giraffes were fighting.
 Or at least, they were swinging their necks and landing blows with their heads on the other’s flanks or belly.
 But each swing was slow and ponderous, and each blow was lazy, giving the strong impression of a lack of proper seriousness to the affair.
 Sometimes they just did some rump-bumping instead.

-– The coati-mundi were in sleep mode.
-They looked a picture :
+– The coati-mundi were in sleep mode :

 – One enclosure contained wild boar, fallow deer and Cretan goats – a wild goat found mostly in the White Mountains of Crete.
 I arrived at feeding time – bread, fruit, and pellets.
 They all preferred the bread to the fruit and both to the pellets.
 The boar got most of the bread.
 Some of the deer and goats just made do with the pellets.
 There was no fighting involved.
 The deer and goats just deferred to the boar.
 The boar just followed their noses.